Menu

 Facilities:

-Picnic tables, launch area for non-motorized boats, trash receptacles.
+Picnic tables, launch area for non-motorized boats, trash receptacles, bench overlooking the river.

 Boat Ramp: No